jkeohan/scatterplot-workshop/README.md

     .text((d,i) =>  { return d );
 ```

 The elements apprear to be in their proper places however the rectangles are all the same color.
-So let's recreate the color scale that we've used previously to color the circles and use it to assign the same color scheme to the rectangles.
+Were going to reuse the previous colorScale that we applied to the circles based on region and use it to assign that same color scheme to the rectangles.

 ```
 const colorScale = d3.scaleOrdinal(d3.schemeCategory10);